inoue-katsumi/timezone_abbrev/README.md

 # timezone_abbrev

-Scraped text from https://www.timeanddate.com/time/zones/ and some bash one liners and a script.
+Scraped text from https://www.timeanddate.com/time/zones/ and some bash one-liners and a script.

 ## Usage: